rokibhasansagar/BhadooGDIndex/README.md

 ## Disclaimer

-* These Index's are written by someone else, possible by donva and maple3142.
+* These Index's are written by someone else, possibly by donva and maple3142.
 * Beta Version is redesigned using Bootstrap from Alpha Version by @ParveenBhadooOfficial.